Summer Youth Programs (all programs are 1.5 hours unless noted):

 What lives in a barn?
 It’s not just the usual farm animals!
 Small wild animals also use the Nature Center’s big barn.
 Meet some friendly farm animals and learn about their favorite foods.
-Explore the barnyard area in search of the wild animals that find food and shelter in various nooks and crannies.
+Explore the farmyard area in search of the wild animals that find food and shelter in various nooks and crannies.
 Play a game featuring animal sounds.
 Ages 4-7.

 Your children discover why a habitat is important to animals through a puppet show then head out on a habitat hike.
 They will visit a pond, a forest, a stream or a wetland and observe the plants and animals they find during their exploration!
 Ages 4-7.